Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

-The experimental momentum distributions from $^{13}$O and $^{13}$N are shown in Fig.~\ref{fig:PMD}.
-At first sight, they exhibit qualitatively the features of the PMDs obtained for one-nucleon removal from $^{14}$O at 53 MeV/nucleon with a $^{9}$Be target \cite{flavigny12}.
-An asymmetric PMD with a low-momentum tail and a high-momentum sharp edge are observed in the deeply-bound neutron removal channel, while the PMD from the loosely-bound proton removal is close to symmetric.

-The experimental cross sections and PMDs were compared to predictions combining reaction and structure inputs.
-The SFs for the removed proton and neutron from $^{14}$O were obtained from shell-model calculations performed in the $\textit{psd}$-model space with the YSOX interaction~\cite{Yuan12} limited to 5 $\hbar\omega$ excitation using the KSHELL code~\cite{Shimizu19}.
-The SP energy of the $\pi$1\textit{s}$_{1/2}$ orbit was decreased by 0.375 MeV to have a good reproduction of the low-lying energy level structure of $^{14}$O. The resulting SFs are 1.58 and 3.42 for $^{13}$N and $^{13}$O, respectively.
-OXBASH shell-model calculations \cite{oxbash2004} with the commonly used WBT and WBP interactions \cite{WBT1992} result in slightly larger SFs of 1.82 and 3.72.

-For the ($\textit{p}$, $\textit{pN}$) knockout process, we adopted the state-of-the-art DWIA~\cite{Chant1977, Chant1983,ogata15,Wakasa2017,Yoshida2018} and the QTC (Quantum Transfer-to-the-Continuum)~\cite{Moro2015,Gomez2018} models.
-See Supplemental Material (SM)~\cite{SM} for details of the calculations.
-The DWIA and QTC reaction models have been developed and benchmarked for ($\textit{p}$, $\textit{pN}$) reaction at beam energies higher than 200 MeV/nucleon~\cite{Gomez2018,Yoshida2018}.
-Above 200 MeV/nucleon, both models have been demonstrated to reproduce well the shape of the experimental momentum distributions~\cite{Sun2020,Chen2019,Browne2021,Gomez2018}, and the SP cross sections ($\sigma\rm_{sp}$) from the two models are also consistent with each other within~20\%~\cite{aumann2020}.
+The experimental cross sections and PMDs were compared to predictions combining structure and reaction inputs.
+Spectroscopic factors for the removed nucleons were obtained from shell-model calculations.
+See Supplemental Material (SM)~\cite{SM} for details.
+For the ($\textit{p}$, $\textit{pN}$) knockout process, we adopted the DWIA (Distorted-Wave Impulse Approximation)~\cite{Chant1977, Chant1983,ogata15,Wakasa2017,Yoshida2018} and the QTC (Quantum Transfer-to-the-Continuum)~\cite{Moro2015,Gomez2018} models (see SM~\cite{SM}).
+Both models assume a single scattering between the removed nucleon and the target proton, using the transition amplitude to calculate the cross sections.
+The key disparity lies in how they handle the three-body final state: DWIA factorizes it as the product of the $\textit{p}$-residue and $\textit{N}$-residue states, while QTC expands it in terms of $\textit{p}$-$\textit{N}$ states, including deuteron ground state for neutron removal~\cite{Yoshida2018}.
+The DWIA and QTC reaction models have been developed and benchmarked for ($\textit{p}$, $\textit{pN}$) reactions at beam energies higher than 200 MeV/nucleon~\cite{Gomez2018,Yoshida2018}.
+Above 200 MeV/nucleon, both models reproduce well the shape of the experimental momentum distributions~\cite{Sun2020,Chen2019,Browne2021,Gomez2018}, and the calculated single-particle cross sections ($\sigma\rm_{sp}$) are consistent with each other within~20\%~\cite{aumann2020}.
+The obtained $\sigma\rm_{sp}$ for $^{14}$O($\textit{p}$, 2$\textit{p}$)$^{13}$N and $^{14}$O($\textit{p}$, $\textit{pn}$)$^{13}$O reactions are listed in Table.~\ref{tab:crosssections}.